pag4k/CS-DelaunayTriangulation/README.md

 # CS-DelaunayTriangulation

 A simple C# library that generates 2D Delaunay triangulations from generic types.
+It is based a sweepline algorithm were triangles are processed from left to right.

 ## Getting Started